-Any employee invention created, in whole or in part, or from the use of the Company's equipment or facilities, is a "work for hire" and the property of the Company.
+Any employee invention created, in whole or in part, during an employee's work hours, or from the use of the Company's equipment or facilities, is a "work for hire" and the property of the Company.

 Any employee who intends to develop and maintain property rights in any invention, which relates in any way to the Company's products or services, is required to obtain a written waiver of this policy, signed by both the employee and an Owner.